reincas/Lanthanide/README.md

 **Note**: _Although the following examples should also work in SLJM coupling, this mode is not thoroughly tested in this early state of the software.
-I've also not implemented the crystal field operator yet, but it is a very simple one.
+I've also not implemented the crystal field operator yet, which will require SLJM coupling._
-The same operator is used to calculate the response of the Stark level splitting on an external magnetic field._

 The Lanthanide object builds the matrix of the total perturbation Hamiltonian and diagonalises it, which results in the energy level and the SLJ composition of each state in intermediate coupling.